 The code "EH+FH" recorded on CR.42 MM.
 90843 can now be confirmed as a transcription error.
 The typed draft of MAAF Field Intelligence Unit's Technical Intelligence Report No. 18 gives the code as E8+FH, showing it was an aircraft of 1./NSG 9.
 The mistake seems to have crept in when the final printed version of the report was prepared.

 The Ju 87 had been pressed into the night harassment role before, in North Africa.
-On 28 October 1942 for example, 24 sorties had been made by St.G 3 against Eighth Army artillery positions, tanks and vehicle concentrations near El Alamein.
-On 15 November a request had been made for “20 flame dampers for night Stukas” to be sent to Nofilia-Nord (An Nawfaliyah, Libya).
+On 11 September 1942, Fliegerführer Afrika complained that flame dampers unsuitable for the Ju 87 had "again been delivered" and that "the issuing of equipment known to be unuseable is, from an operational and supply standpoint, quite incomprehensible".
+On 28 October, 24 night harassing sorties had been made by St.G 3 against Eighth Army artillery positions, tanks and vehicle concentrations near El Alamein.
+On 15 November a request was made for “20 flame dampers for night Stukas” to be sent to Nofilia-Nord (An Nawfaliyah, Libya).